Are you wrestling with the complexity of different types of performance management in your organisation? You are not alone – many are.

 So we need a rich understanding: In the real world, performance is managed using a combination of ways of thinking and working.
 There are demands from a large variety of sources with quite different reasons for looking at performance.
 So, we need a rich full picture of these different ways and how they fit together, to manage performance overall.
 We need a clearer view of the different types of performance management and how they work as a set.

-OK Phil, what are the benefit of understanding the different types of performance management?
+The benefits of understanding the different types of performance management?

 There are some very good reasons to understand the differing types of performance management in use in an organisation: Any attempt to change just one part, alone, will be doomed to failure.
 And you don’t want to waste your time, money and effort do you?